 Requests to transfer graduate courses from other graduate institutions must be made to the DCT via email.
 Typically, this request is made after the student has accepted admission into this PhD program but before the student officially enrolls in classes and must be done by October 1 of the first year.
-The request must include the formal syllabi from the previous course(s) as a primary basis for our evaluation of the equivalency of the classes.
+The request must include a copy of the official transcript that documents the grade earned for the course and the formal syllabi from the previous course(s) as a primary basis for our evaluation of the equivalency of the classes.
 In some cases, the student also may be asked to provide additional information about the course, such as relevant catalog descriptions and assignments.
-Upon receipt of the request and the syllabus or syllabi, the transfer request will be reviewed by the DCT and/or Associate DCT with advice from faculty who routinely teach the course equivalent in this program, who will either approve or deny the request, typically within 2 weeks.
+Upon receipt of the request, transcripts, and the syllabus or syllabi, the transfer request will be reviewed by the DCT and/or Associate DCT with advice from faculty who routinely teach the course equivalent in this program, who will either approve or deny the request, typically within 2 weeks.
 Awarding transfer credit is determined on a case-by-case basis, following this process.
 Some courses in our program may be waived rather than transferring credit.

 Should approval be given by the DCT and Associate DCT, the accepted list of transfer credits and courses will be documented on the student's curriculum plan with Andrea Williams.
-Transfer requests will not be considered if they are submitted after October 1st of the student's first semester in the PhD program.
+Transfer requests will not be considered if they are submitted after

+October 1st of the student's first semester in the PhD program.
 A Transfer of Credit form must be completed and approved by the Graduate School before graduation.
 Some courses may count toward waiving required content but not transfer as credit toward your degree.
 Any waived courses will also be documented on your curriculum plan.
 If courses are waived and not credited, additional courses must be taken to reach the 101-credit requirement.